enso-org/ide/docs/connections.md

     bar = 3
 ```

-While `main` as root-level has its own scope (as a definition in root it is
-treated as method and desugared to lambda), `foo` and `bar` do not. `a`
+While `main` as root-level has its own scope, `foo` and `bar` do not. `a`
 introduced by type signatures belongs to the `main`'s scope, and is shared by
 both nested definitions.

 ## Patterns
 Pattern contexts are spans in the code where variables can be used to introduce
-new identifiers into some scope.
-Constructors names are used to pattern match
+new identifiers into the containing scope.

-against and potentially destructure more complex values.
+Within a pattern context:
+* variable names are matched against corresponding parts of the expression and
+  are introduced into the scope;
+* constructor names require that the matched value is of a given constructor and
+  allows matching fields recursively;
+* any literals (numbers, strings) behave as constructors.

 The following spans are pattern contexts:
 * left-hand side of assignment operator, e.g. `main` in  `main = println